sgupta-sgsits/Major-project-2024-25/README.md

 Please refer to the Project-List.pdf to find your group ID.

 Upon entering the folder named after your group id, you will find a file Group_Members.txt, add the names and enrollment numbers of each member of your group to that file.
-Also upload the yours posport size photo(File name is yours EnrollmentNumber_FullName)
+Also upload the yours possport size photo(File name is yours EnrollmentNumber_FullName)
 You are required to create the four folders in the yours group.
 1. Src : Contains the source code of the project.
 2. Doc : All reports/presentations/..